kdheepak/kdheepak.github.io/content/23-technical_writing.md

 As you can see, there are a lot of arguments that can be passed to Pandoc.
 I've found using Makefiles for recording your past commands and documenting these instructions extremely useful.
 I've barely scratched the surface with what you can do with Pandoc.
-I'll update this post with those features if I think they are relevant to writing a paper using Markdown.
+I'll update this post with more features if I think they are relevant to writing a paper using Markdown.

 <!-- BEGIN SLIDESNOHEADER -->